PKzeta/STEMM-LaTeX-tutorial/README.md

-Zip files are overleaf files: download -> unzip -> upload to overleaf Pdf files for reference
+Zip files are Overleaf files: download -> unzip -> upload to Overleaf

+PDF files for reference